chorton2227/piper-christmas-2025/lessons/module-2-css/lesson-2.11-mini-project/README.md

 ## 🎯 Project Overview

 **Congratulations!** You've completed all the CSS lessons in Module 2!
-Now it's time for the ultimate challenge: transform the **ProGamer Hub** website from Module 1 (Lesson 1.10) into a beautiful, professional-looking gaming site!
+Now it's time for the ultimate challenge: transform **YOUR website** from Module 1 (Lesson 1.10) into a beautiful, professional-looking site with CSS!

-Remember the gaming website you built with HTML only?
+Remember the website you built with HTML only in Module 1.10?
 It had all the right structure and content, but it looked plain and unstyled.
 Now you'll use **everything you've learned** in Module 2 to make it look **amazing**!

 ###  What You've Learned in Module 2